 Black History: Black Lives Matter Books You Need to Read Now

-After the death of George Floyd and the subsequent protests that followed, I felt helpless.
+After the death of George Floyd and more recently Tyre Nichols and the subsequent protests that followed, I felt helpless.
 What can I do?
 What should I do?
 And then I saw a series of social media posts from people I respect that caught my attention.
 These posts suggested white people get some education on race in America.
 I then found a recommended Black Lives Matter reading list online compiled by my library.
 Since libraries in my area are still closed audiobooks provided a quick and affordable solution.
 This reading list is also perfect for Black History month…and of course…all the months to come.

 - White Fragility by Robin DeAngelo: enlightening, in-depth diversity workshop.
 Written by a white author who led diversity workshops for corporations and organizations.
 This book was written specifically for a white audience.
 A 6-hour audiobook narrated by Amy Landon.

-- How to Be an Antiracist by Ibrahim X. Kendi: helped me understand more about what systemic racism, as it has occurred throughout black history is and how to be a better advocate.
-Kendi shared personal stories from his life, his family’s lives.
+- How to Be an Antiracist by Ibrahim X. Kendi: helped me understand more about what systemic racism, as it has occurred throughout black history is, and how to be a better advocate.
+Kendi shared personal stories from his life and his family’s lives.
 I appreciated the blend of facts with story.
 An 11-hour audiobook narrated by the author.

 - The Fire This Time by Jesymne Ward: inspired by James Baldwin’s writing, this book takes a hard look at race in America.
 It made me want to read James Baldwin to understand more.
 The book contains essays by multiple people which is helpful for getting multiple perspectives.
 6-hour-long audiobook with multiple narrators.